davbeek/gitinspectorgui-rtd/docs/source/faq.rst

     sheets are downloaded, they are be stored in the brower's cache and the output window should display the html content.
-  - Note that the output window that opens when the output format is set to :guilabel:`auto` is also html output window.
+  - Note that the output window that opens when the output format is set to :guilabel:`auto` is also an html output window.